microsoft/appcenter/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a new feature for us to add
+about: Suggest a change to make or new feature for us to add
 title: ''
 labels: feature request
 assignees: ''